-Why #1: Did I say no-bake?
-OH YES I DID.
+- You heard it right.
+These are indeed no bake Oreo Truffles!
 Think serious summer heat coming up, and you can get oh-so delish desserts without switching on that heat-producing-device call the oven.
 Winning.

-So the bottom line is, we really don’t know where the recipe came from, but I would like to take a minute and just give sincere gratitude to Lisa, Lisa’s mom and that pretty cool person who invented these glorious truffles, because these truffles are LIFE.
+So the bottom line is, we really don’t know where this No Bake Oreo Truffles recipe came from, but I would like to take a minute and just give sincere gratitude to Lisa, Lisa’s mom and that anonymous person who invented these glorious truffles, because these no bake Oreo Truffles are LIFE.

 Let me just say this though.
 Prior to this, I would never in a million years mix Oreo and cream cheese together, but I’m telling you, some things just work, and THIS is one of them.

 Trust it, friend.
 Just trust it.
 And you can thank me later.

-When I first got the recipe from Lisa, I would put Oreos in a zip lock bag and have John pound it with a rolling pin until they become little pieces because he is the stronger human being of the two of us.
+When I first got this No Bake Oreo Truffles recipe from Lisa, I would put Oreos in a zip lock bag and have John pound it with a rolling pin until they become little pieces because he is the stronger human being of the two of us.

 After crushing up the Oreos, add softened cream cheese and mix/crush it further.
 This whole process takes less than a minute.
 It’s amazing.
+And kinda life changing.

 Then shape the mixture into small 1-1 1/2 inch Oreo balls.

 That means putting it in the microwave for 20 seconds, bringing it out, stirring, putting them back into the microwave, and repeat until all the chocolate chips are melted.